nextbuzz/buzz-seo/readme.txt

 == Changelog ==

+= 0.7.7 =
+* Add: Add site name for search results in structured data
+* Update: Move most structured data to the loop to prevent a lot of queries early on in the WP initialization process
+* Update: Recommend featured image for articles, instead of requireing
+* Update: Enhance support for structured data

 = 0.7.6 =
-* Add advanced trackingt options to Google Analytics code
+* Add advanced tracking options to Google Analytics code
 * Fix: metaboxes are no longer loaded on non-post-type editing screens
 * Fix: Github updater does not work in PHP 7